Jhon-crypt/socket_chat/README.md

 ## License

-This project is provided for educational purposes.
-Feel free to modify and extend it for your learning needs.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.